How Headless Commerce Achieves What Traditional Cannot: Top Challenges to Tackle

 Many techs and retail giants went headless; however, Amazon was the first and the most grandiose of them all.
 As a humble online bookstore, they started with a monolith platform and were quick and smart enough to pivot their strategy towards headless.
-Already in 2016, Amazon with no downtime or unnecessary manual processes.
+Already in 2016, Amazon updated its store code every 11.7 seconds with no downtime or unnecessary manual processes.

 If a consumer journey was pretty straight before, nowadays those journeys are as diverse as users themselves.
 This drastically reverses priorities for retailers, who should switch from considering “What eCommerce investments do I need to make?” to “What consumer experience do I need to offer?”